Africanist (Spain): Africanists vs. Junteros

-There was a growing rivalry within the Spanish military between the soldiers stationed in Africa, the Africanists, and the soldiers stationed on Iberian peninsula, the Junteros.
+There was a growing rivalry within the Spanish military between the soldiers stationed in Africa, the Africanists, and the soldiers stationed on the Iberian Peninsula, the Junteros.
 Another difference between the two groups was that the Africanists were composed of infantry and cavalry, while the Junteros were composed of artillery units and the majority of the officers in the military.
 The rivalry began when a conflict of interest arose.
 After the Spanish-Moroccan wars, the government began to reward the army stationed in Morocco higher pay and quicker promotion.
 Many Junteros felt envy that they were paid less and lost prestige.
 The Junteros blocked any support directed to help the soldiers stationed in Africa as an attempt to weaken the Africanists.
-The rivalry also took sides in the Spanish Civil War with Junteros supporting the Republicans, while the Africanists supporting the nationalists.
+This rivalry also took different sides in the Spanish Civil War, with Junteros supporting the Republicans, while the Africanists supported the rebels.
 Francisco Franco was an important figure in the Africanist movement.

 Appeal to Spanish Empire

 Many Africanists supported the concept of empire due to a sense of nationalism.
 One of the justifications for Spanish imperialism in Africa was Hispanidad.
-Hispanidad was the idea of racial superiority of the Spanish linguistic-cultural people over those of non-Europeans.
+This was the idea of racial superiority of the Spanish linguistic-cultural people over those of non-Europeans.
 The other justification that Africanists used to justify imperialism, specifically in Morocco, was Parentesco.
-Parentesco was the idea that claimed that the Spanish and Moroccans were racially similar, and thus they should be unified.
+This was the false conception that claimed that the Spanish and Moroccans shared some racial similarities, and thus should be unified.

 Africanists and the public

-The general Spanish public had no interest in imperialistic actions such as the administration of Morocco.
+The general Spanish public had no interest in imperialistic actions such as the administration of Spanish Morocco.
 The public also felt resentment not only toward the Africanists, but the military in its entirety.
 This was due to the military's role to put down populist revolts.
 The growing alienation from the Spanish mainland pushed Africanists to adopt many Berber traditions found in Morocco, and they respected the Berber's military might and bravery.